EddyVerbruggen/nativescript-pedometer/README.md

 ## API

 ### `isStepCountingAvailable`
 The key feature of this plugin is counting steps.
-And it's also the only feature that a future Android implementation can (and will) support.
+And it's also the only feature that Android supports.

-It's unavailable on iOS 7 and lower, and (currently) all Android devices, so checking this makes sense.

 ##### TypeScript
 ```js